Archive

 FrameworkStrategy

-On-Chain Credit Pricing: Why DeFi Lending Rates Systematically Misprice Risk, and How to Build a Correct Risk-Adjusted Yield Model
+On-Chain Credit Pricing: Why DeFi Lending Rates Systematically Misprice Risk, and How to Build a Rigorous Risk-Adjusted Yield Model

 Displayed lending APYs on Aave and Morpho are not risk-adjusted returns.
-A correct framework prices smart contract, oracle, liquidity, bad debt, and governance risk separately before comparing yield.
+A rigorous framework prices smart contract, oracle, liquidity, bad debt, and governance risk separately before comparing yield.

 March 2026